ermismd/MGG/anotherpage2.md

-####  Implemented a mock manager class(MGGManajer.java) that will be used to activate future functions
+ 1. Implemented a mock manager class(MGGManajer.java) that will be used to activate future functions

-####  Implemented a new Class, JsonDisplayPanel that shows the imported file data-OTU/ASV tables)
+ 2. Implemented a new Class, JsonDisplayPanel that shows the imported file data-OTU/ASV tables)

  * * *

 <html>
 <head>
   <style>
+	  h1 {
+      font-size: 18px;  /* Adjust the font size for h1 as needed */
+    }
+    h2 {
+      font-size: 18px;  /* Adjust the font size for h2 as needed */
+    }
    .panel {
       display: none;
       background-color: #f1f1f1;